jd45p8/ML_Benchmark/README.md

 # TO-DO
 - [x] Fix the problem with *svm_thread* that stuck the program.
-- [ ] Transform the training into a stoppable process
+- [ ] Transform the training into a stoppable process.